PDXChinese/pdxchinese.github.io/_pages/youthdance.md

 permalink: /youthdance/
 ---

+The Jade Dance Team was founded by a group of high school students and eventually became a community dance group open to youth of all backgrounds.
+This inter-school student group serves as a platform for young people to learn from and support one another.
+They have been actively engaging with the broader community through their beautiful performances of Chinese dances.

 To book their performance, please contact [info@pdxchinese.org](mailto:info@pdxchinese.org).
 They will love to show off their culture in the community events.

 Please follow them on Instagram @jade_danceteam